Reactive Synthesis Without Regret: Variant I: plays any strategy

-\paragraph{Lower bounds.} For all the payoff functions, from $G$ we can construct in logarithmic space $G'$ such that the antagonistic value of $G$ is a function of the regret value of $G'$, and so we have:
+For all the payoff functions, from $G$ we can construct in logarithmic space $G'$ such that the antagonistic value of $G$ is a function of the regret value of $G'$, and so we have:

 \begin{lemma} For payoff functions $\inffun$, $\supfun$, $\linffun$, $\lsupfun$, $\underline{\mpfun}$, and $\overline{\mpfun}$ computing the regret of a game is at least as hard as computing the antagonistic value of a (polynomial-size) game with the same payoff function. \end{lemma}